dawar2151/growth-defi-fork/README.md

 1. Allocate the pool and associate with the gToken contract
 2. Burn 0.5% (or the actual burning rate) once per week
 3. Set the burning rate, which is initially 0.5%
-4. Migrate the pool funds (GRO and gToken balances) to an external address with a 7 day grace period
+4. Migrate the pool funds (MTC and gToken balances) to an external address with a 7 day grace period

 Note that after the liquidity pool is migrated for the first time, the gToken